 Instagram and copyright make strange bedfellows.
 Instagram is all about images.
 And legally using images is a major issue when it comes to social media.
-Some things you should think about when using Instagram:
+Here are some things you should think about when using Instagram:

 - Are you posting your own images on Instagram?
 If so, what use and re-use can others make of your images?